jtpio/pyconde-pydata-berlin-2023-jupyterlite-tutorial/01-intro.md

 ---

+# Strengths

+- Easy to deploy
+- Simpler for users (no need to install Python and other packages locally)
+- Educational use cases
+- Reproducibility time capsule

+---

 # Limitations

 - Suited for lighter workloads
-- Not all packages are available or ever will be
+- Not all packages are available (or ever will be)
-- Subset of Python running in the browser (no multitreading, no multiprocessing
+- Subset of Python running in the browser
 - Initial asset download can be big (~30MB), then cached by the browser

 ---